minotalen/chatbot-group/README.md

 Description: Wird bei "look around" ausgeführt.
 Beschreibt den Raum, wenn man schon drinne steht.
 "This room is old and dirty.
 It is dark"

 Notes: Informationen, diese Spalte wird nicht vom code benutzt.
 Allerdings beschreibt sie beispielsweise boolische Werte, die eingebeut werden müssen.

+## Server maintenance

+Prozess von der SSH session trennen:

+-  into your remote box. type `screen` Then start the process you want.
+- Press Ctrl-A then Ctrl-D. This will **detach** your screen session but leave your processes running.
+You can now log out of the remote box.
+- If you want to come back later, log on again and type `screen -r` This will **resume** your screen session, and you can see the output of your process.